 Top tips for students collecting GCSE results

-If students are going to school to collect their results, there are a few things that they might find helpful to have with them.
+Not all schools will open for GCSE results for 2020, however, if students are going to school to collect their results, there are a few things that they might find helpful to have with them.
 These are:

 - Mobile phone